Manojrajbhar2/mynewdoc/LDAP SETUP.md

 - **install:** This is an argument passed to the apt command, indicating that you want to install a package.
 - **ldap-utils:** This is a collection of command-line utilities for interacting with LDAP (Lightweight Directory Access Protocol) servers.
 These utilities are useful for managing and querying directory services.

-2. Setup ApacheDirectory studio for ldap db UI
+**2. Setup ApacheDirectory studio for ldap db UI**

-     a.Install [ApacheDirectory studio tar](https://directory.apache.org/studio/download/download-linux.html) file and extract in directory
+ a.
+Install [ApacheDirectory studio tar](https://directory.apache.org/studio/download/download-linux.html) file and extract in directory

-     b.Go to new connection and enter some details
+ b.
+Go to new connection and enter some details

 ```bash
 ldap connection name